-A flat panel detector (FPD) is an X-ray camera (x-ray imaging device) used in digital radiography.
-In a digital camera, a CCD or CMS sensor receives visible light formed through the lens and converts it into a photograph.
-On the other hand, the X-ray FPD converts the X-rays that pass through the object to be imaged into electrical signals and creates radiography.
+A flat panel detector (FPD) is an X-ray camera (X-ray imaging device) used in digital radiography.
+In a digital camera, a CCD or CMOS sensor receives visible light formed through a lens and converts it into electrical signals to create an image.
+Similarly, an X-ray FPD converts X-rays that pass through an object into electrical signals to generate a radiographic image.

 There are two types of X-ray FPDs: indirect conversion flat panel detectors and direct conversion flat panel detectors.

 There are two methods of direct type, one using amorphous selenium (a-Se) and the other using cadmium telluride (CdTe).
-In the amorphous selenium method, a high-voltage bias is applied to the selenium film, and the current flowing turns on the TFT transistor as X-rays enter the film, converting the signal into an image.
+In the amorphous selenium method, a high-voltage bias is applied across the selenium film.
+When X-rays strike the film, they generate electrical charges.
+These charges are collected by an array of TFTs (Thin-Film Transistors), which act as switches to read out the signal and form an image.

 Matsusada Precision handles power supplies for applying high voltages to amorphous selenium films.